MetOffice/simulation-systems/source/Reviewers/releases/jules_release.rst

     Jules Release Documentation

-These are done with a PR in `this github repo
+These are done with a PR in `this GitHub repo
 <https://github.com/jules-lsm/jules-lsm.github.io>`__

 Often the release notes will have been prepared beforehand and have their own